Call-Me-Doc/origins_lore_/Characters/Mythos/TheVibeGod.md

  // After being pushed into the Void 1-2 thousand years ago they became approximately 84.7% Lean, halting their aging and thus qualifying them as a psuedogod.

+ // despite forklifts literally not existing, she is forklift certified

 Relavent Story Points:
  // [[Divorce.canvas]]